hangyao/Deep-Learning/README.md

-# notMNIST
+# Deep Learning notMNIST
-Preprocess notMNIST data and train a simple logistic regression model on it.
+1_notmnist: Preprocess notMNIST data and train a simple logistic regression model on it.
+2_fullyconnected: Train a fully-connected network using Gradient Descent and Stochastic Gradient Descent.

 ## Install